Switch guide7 min readBy Noah Willmott

-How to switch from QWERTY to Dvorak
+How to Switch from QWERTY to Dvorak

 Dvorak is the more radical reset.
 It asks for a bigger retraining window, but it also makes the transition feel clean and deliberate.